-The proposed site design would not be situated on a historic pole or structure and would not create a view obstruction or be directly adjacent to a primary living space.
-The closest residential structure is located approximately 158' to the north.
+The proposed site design would not be situated on a historic pole or structure and would not create a view obstruction.
+The utility pole is existing and no decorative poles are located in this area.
 Staff, therefore, finds the proposal to provide an essential service with a least-intrusive possible design.
 Draft conditions of approval stipulate that the components be painted and textured to match the pole in appearance for camouflaging.